Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/service_call.md

 ## Create Unity Service Caller
-- Create a script and name it `RosServiceExample.cs`
+- Create a script and name it `RosServiceCallExample.cs`
-- Paste the following code into `RosServiceExample.cs`
+- Paste the following code into `RosServiceCallExample.cs`
     - (Alternatively, you can drag the script file into Unity from `tutorials/ros_unity_integration/unity_scripts`).

 ```csharp